MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Add-Content.md

 The `Add-Content` cmdlet creates two new files in the current directory.
 The **Value** parameter contains the output of the `Get-Date` cmdlet.
 The **PassThru** parameter outputs the added contents to the pipeline.
-Because there is no other cmdlet to receive the output, it is displayed in the PowerShell console.
+Because there is no other cmdlet to receive the output, it's displayed in the PowerShell console.
 The `Get-Content` cmdlet displays the updated file, `DateTimeFile1.log`.

 ### Example 3: Add the contents of a specified file to another file